Sugar and addiction: a review of the evidence

-The Sugar Research Advisory Service (SRAS) aims to provide an evidence-based view on the role of carbohydrates, and particularly sugars, in nutrition and health.
+The Sugar Research Advisory Service (SRAS) aims to provide an evidence-based view on the role of carbohydrates, and particularly sugar, in nutrition and health.

-The SRAS provides the latest scientific research and evidence based resources for health care professionals.
+The SRAS provides the latest scientific research and evidence based resources.

 Information provided on this site is developed and reviewed by experts in nutrition, food technology and health.

-The SRAS is funded through the Australian Sugar Industry Alliance (ASA) and New Zealand Sugar.
+The SRAS is funded by Sugar Australia and New Zealand Sugar.

 All carbohydrates will be converted to glucose, which is the body's most efficient source of energy for organs and muscles.